polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What It Does**

-This macro takes a succinct statement of
+This macro takes a succinct statement of:

 ```
 #vis #name get(fn #getter) config(#field_name) build(#closure): #type = #default;
 ```

-and replaces it with a new struct type defined by your `#name` and have it implement the datatype storage trait.
+Replacing it with a new struct type defined by your `#name` and have it implement the data type storage trait.

-The macro also sets up codes so the core `Module` struct type implements a `Store` trait to set up the pallet to have storage space.
+The macro also sets up the core `Module` struct type and implements `Store` trait to set up the pallet to have storage space.

 **Doc. and Example**